The Kaffraria Germans

 The Kaffraria Germans are actually members of three very different groups that settled in Kaffraria in the 19th Century:

-The German Crimean Legion
+The British German Legion

-The main contribution of the German Crimean Legion was therefore the establishment of villages, to which they gave German names.
+The main contribution of the German Crimean Legion was the establishment of villages, to which they gave mostly German names.
 Furthermore, they also assisted in establishing German congregations and schools, in which most teachers were retired soldiers.

 Visit the following link for more information on the soldiers of the German legion that settled in Kaffraria and read about the contributions the soldiers made to the development of the area.